-Most Khakas no longer practise their own customs.
+Most Khakas no longer practice their own customs.
 They have adapted to Chinese culture and before long will probably cease to be a distinct people.

 Unlike the Kirgiz, there are no Muslims among the Khakas.
 They were converted to Tibetan Buddhism by their Mongol neighbors.
 "Until the 1950s you could still find shamans, called Gam in the Khakas villages."
 Today the Khakas are rapidly becoming a secularized group.
 Few of the present generation of Khakas youth have any interest in religion.

 There has never been a single known believer among the Khakas in China.
 Their relatives in Russia are also an unreached people who follow animistic practices.

 The Khakass Tatar people need to put their trust and identity in the hands of the loving God of Creation who sent his son to make it possible for them to enter the Kingdom of God.